What do you want to do?

 1. Key Features of NPS for NRI Account

-2. Benefits of National Pension Scheme for NRIs?
+3. Benefits of the National Pension Scheme for NRIs?

 Key Features of NPS for NRI Account